-In addition, a 2012 study done by the University Hospital in Aachen, Germany found that boba may contain trace amounts of carcinogens in the form of polychlorinated biphenyls (PCBs).
+In addition, a study done by the University Hospital Aachen in Germany found that boba may contain trace amounts of carcinogens in the form of polychlorinated biphenyls (PCBs).
 However, some have questioned the results of the study due to the researchers’ lack of transparency in their methodology and because the results haven’t been replicated elsewhere.
 At this point, the findings should be taken with a grain of salt—or brown sugar, for that matter.

 While boba may not be the healthiest drink you can choose, it’s certainly delicious and worth the occasional splurge.
 Curious to learn even more about those mysterious little pearls?
 Read on to see exactly where tapioca comes from.